University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ls Practical_1
 ```

-Navigate into this folder using you GUI view in `RStudio` and check that everything matches.
+Navigate into this folder using the GUI view in `RStudio` and check that everything matches.

 #### Question